Fadahunsiseyi/Fadahunsiseyi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently a full-time student at Microverse Inc.I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- 🔭 I’m currently a full-time student at Microverse Inc. I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- 🌱 I’m currently learning Full-Stack Software Engineering ( JavaScript,React,NodeJs,NextJs,Express.js,MongoDB).
+- 🌱 I’m currently learning Full-Stack Software Engineering ( JavaScript, React,NodeJs,NextJs, Express.js, MongoDB).
 - 👯 I’m looking to collaborate on JavaScript projects.
-- 🤔 I’m  working towards getting my first dev job for Hardwork pays!
+- 🤔 I’m  working towards getting my first dev job for hard pay!
 - 💬 Ask me about Agile Development.
 - 📫 How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-Fadahunsiseyi-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/fadahunsiseyi/) .
 - 😄 Pronouns: I am a He/Him.